 - Cut the chicken thighs into strips around 5mm in profile and 5cm long.

-- Peel and slice the garlic as thinly as possible.
+- Peel and slice the 5 of the cloves of garlic as thinly as possible.

-- Peel and cut the ginger into batons as thinly as you can.
+- Peel and cut half of the ginger into batons as thinly as you can.

 - Add the chilli, salt, turmeric ginger and garlic to the chicken and mix thoroughly and allow to marinade for 1 hour.